DATA-690-SPRING-2022/arushi_data690/Individual_Assignment/Part_A_Draft/wdx_analysis.md

 ### **Conclusion**

 As per the initial assessment in three diverse countries, achieving gender equality requires a lot of efforts in least developed countries as they need proper infrastructure, information dissemination and resources.
-Developing country such as India is looking a upward trends as more female are getting an opportunities to continue education at primary and secondary level.
+Developing country such as India is looking a upward trends as more female are getting opportunities to continue education at primary and secondary level.
 Additonally, more multinaltional companies are moving to developing countries and making changes in instituion by implementing gender equality policies.